-This study is designed as a Registry.
+This is a condition based Registry as opposed to a disease registry.
 After market authorization, adverse events (AEs) that occur after administration of the vaccine can and should always be reported.
 In that case, however, there is no clear group in which the events occur and so a proper rate of occurrence cannot be estimated.
 In this pregnancy registry, participants are recruited between administration of the vaccine and the potential occurrence of an AE (i.e., a teratogenic effect in the offspring).
 This allows for a more proper estimation of the rate of occurrence of these events.
 Nevertheless, the results of this study still need to be regarded with caution as the exact number of women exposed during pregnancy is unknown.
 Incidences of events cannot therefore be calculated from the study data.